dotsam/homebridge-milight/README.md

 # Changelog

+### 1.2.1-beta1
+ * Fix for a null zone/bulb defined in the config
+ * Bump version to avoid version 1.2.0 that was previously published in error

 ### 1.2.0-beta2
  * Code cleanup for sanity and semantics
  * Default internal brightness value to 100 for consistency when turning bulbs on after a restart